kba/js-utils/README.md

 Ensure that arg is an array or a wrap it in one if it is not.
 ### new StrictEventEmitter(events=[], LOGEVENTS=false)
 Strict eventemitter that allows only defined events and optionally logs emit/on calls
+### new MultiIndex()
+Index values by chains of keys.
+Useful to find object by key-value pairs they contain.

 <!-- END-RENDER -->